PlanQK/planqk-platform-docs/src/docs/service-platform/managed-services.md

 Fill out the form and import the `planqk.zip` file you created before.
 And there you go.
-As soon as the containerization of your code has finished you will be able to run a PlanQK Job to execute your service.
+As soon as the containerization of your code has finished you are able to jobs to execute your service.
-Further, you may publish it for internal use or into the PlanQK Marketplace to share it with other PlanQK users.
+Further, you may publish it for internal use or into the PlanQK Marketplace to share it with other users.

 ## Service Metadata